 Visitors often ask what our oldest book is.
 The distinction goes to De Studio Sapientae, a handwritten illuminated medieval manuscript that dates to about 1300.
 The library owns two illuminated manuscripts and eight incunabula.

 Our newest book is likely being processed right now!
 The Athenæum is constantly acquiring new titles.
 You can find our most recent acquisitions on the stand-alone shelves opposite the card catalog.

 If you'd like to head upstairs to visit the mezzanine, please turn to page 33.
 If you'd prefer to continue your tour on the Main Level, find POINT 6 by walking down the aisle to your right into the Arnold Room and looking for a photograph of a children's story hour on the end of an alcove.

-An incunabulum is an early book printed before 1501. < One of the oldest books in the collection, a French breviary, c. late 15th century
+An incunabulum is an early book printed before 1501.

+CHILDREN'S BOOK WEEK POSTER BY JESSIE WILLCOX SMITH, 1920

+and the second of the second o

+19)

+infat

+dina

+124

+3

+XG

+1:

 POINT 6 BUILDING ADDITIONS The Athenæum has always welcomed children, and families have often maintained memberships for generations.
 In this 1928 photograph, local children enjoy a story hour exactly where you are standing.
 Creating a dedicated space for children was a priority for the design of the library's two significant building expansions.
 You are currently in the first addition.
 Designed by Norman Morrison Isham in 1914, it was intended to reflect the style of William Strickland's original Greek Revival architecture.
 Through the glass doors to your right lies the second large addition to the library.
 It was designed by renowned designer and architect Warren Platner in 1978 and is a continuation of the 1914 addition that brings the Athenæum flush up against the townhouses next door.
 This expansion now contains the Philbrick Rare Book Room on the lower level, the Children's Library here on the main floor, and staff offices above on the mezzanine.
 Turn around to find POINT 7, a framed Egyptian scene.
+PHILBRICK RARE BOOK ROOM WE !